-Estimation of the recoverable amount of fixed assets, goodwill, other intangible assets and investments in joint ventures require the Management Board of Parent Company to adopt a number of assumptions regarding future market and economic conditions, such, future changes in the prices of raw materials, electricity, property rights arising from certificates of origin of energy, CO2 emission rights and future revenues, costs and cash flows, weighted average cost of capital ("WACC"), as well as the impact of potential and already approved Polish and European regulatory changes, including environmental protection and the anticipated macroeconomic situation.
+Estimation of the recoverable amount of shares in subsidiaries or joint ventures requires the Management Board to adopt a number of assumptions regarding future market and economic conditions, such as, future changes in the prices of raw materials, electricity, property rights arising from certificates of origin of energy, CO2 emission rights and future revenues, costs and cash flows, weighted average cost of capital ("WACC"), as well as the impact of potential and already approved Polish and European regulatory changes, including environmental protection and the anticipated macroeconomic situation.

-A reference to disclosure in the consolidated financial statements
+A reference to disclosure in the financial statements

-The Group disclosed information regarding impairment indicators, estimates of the impairment test, as well as impairment losses on intangible assets in note 10 of the notes to the financial statements for the year ended December 31, 2018.
-The disclosure regarding the valuation of loans receivables from joint ventures was included by the Group in note 22 of explanatory notes to the consolidated financial statements for the year ended 31 December 2018.
+The Company disclosed the information regarding impairment indicators analysis, estimates of the impairment test, as well as impairment losses on shares in note 10 of the explanatory notes to the financial statements for the year ended December 31, 2018.
+The disclosure regarding the valuation of receivables from loans granted and bought bonds was included by the Company in notes 18 and 19 of the explanatory notes to the financial statements for the year ended 31 December 2018, respectively.

-- Analysis of external sources of information such as industry press and evaluation of potential risk related to the implementation of the assumptions with the support of valuation specialists; - Analysis of impairments indicators and reconciliation of source data used in impairment test models and assessment of impairment triggers for financial forecasts approved by the Management Board of the parent company; - Assessment of the classification of the loans receivable from joint ventures and bought bonds; - Assessment of the Management Board's judgment regarding the existence of objective events having an impact on the impairment of loans receivable from joint ventures; - Assessment of the credit loss valuation model adopted by the Company, including reconciliation of source data being the basis for the valuation of credit losses to loan agreements; - Assessment of completeness of disclosures in the financial statements of the Company in terms of impairment in accordance with the International Accounting Standard 36 Impairment of Financial assets and International Financial Reporting Standard 9 Instruments.
+- Inquiries to the employees of the financial department and the Management Board referring to the status of implementation of the adopted assumptions, including the validity of key estimates, - Analysis of external sources of information such as industry press and evaluation of potential risk related to the implementation of the assumptions with the support of valuation specialists; - Assessment of the impairments indicators and reconciliation of source data used in impairment test models and assessment of impairment triggers for financial forecasts adopted by the Company; - Assessment of the classification of the receivables from loans granted and bought bonds; - Assessment of the Management Board's judgment regarding the existence the of objective events having an impact on the impairment of loans and bought bonds; - Assessment of the credit loss valuation model adopted by the Company, including reconciliation of the source data being the basis for the valuation of credit losses to loan agreements and terms of issue of bonds; - Assessment of completeness of disclosures in the financial statements of the Company in terms of impairment in accordance with the International Accounting Standard 36 Impairment of and International Financial assets Standard Financial Reporting 9 Instruments.